thalisferrari/minecraft-ore-compass-neoforge-1.21.1/README.md

 ## Features

 - **Animated Compass Needle**: The compass needle rotates smoothly to point towards detected ores, just like the vanilla compass
-- **Color-Coded Needle**: The needle color changes to match the tracked ore (cyan for diamond, red for redstone, etc.)
+- **HUD Ore Indicator**: Shows the tracked ore block icon in the bottom-right corner of the screen
 - **Three Compass Tiers**: Basic, Advanced, and Master compasses with increasing detection ranges
 - **Priority-Based Detection**: Detects the rarest ore first, not just the closest one
 - **Ore Tuning**: Tune your compass to search for a specific ore type